xlxwalex/FCGEC/README_EN.md

 + `Tagger`Module: Predict the operation on each character for error correction (KEEP, DELETE, INSERT, MODIFY).And for INSERT and MODIFY operations, the module need to identify the number of characters (T) to be inserted or substituted
 + `Generator`Module: When it comes to operations like INSERT and MODIFY that require changing characters, we can apply MLM to generate new characters via the pre-trained models

-***Note:*** The modules of our STG model are free to each other, so they can train `independently` or `jointly`.
+***Note:*** The modules of our STG model are independent to each other, so they can train `independently` or `jointly`.
 However, the inference phase is conducted in the form of Pipeline fashion.

 <p align="center">
     <br>